Centenary Booklet by Bro Colin Dyer

 QC Centenary Chapter 6 1970-1986.
-Rising costs, change of printers, postal costs, Questions and Answers, lodge to divest commercial interests, Harry Carr resigns, QCCC subscription rates double, trading loss, lodge and company tensions, 12,500 members, meetings in Provinces, SRIA move out, organisational crisis, moving, computerisation of membership.
+Rising costs, change of printers, postal costs, Questions and Answers, lodge divests commercial interests, Harry Carr resigns, QCCC subscription rates increase, lodge and company tensions, 12,500 members, meetings in Provinces, SRIA move out, moving, computerisation of membership.

 QC Centenary Chapter 7 List of members of the lodge.